 Survey of feminist and queer theoretic contestations, focusing both on historical foundations and contemporary articulations.
 Students examine the Marxist, critical race, postcolonial, transnational and liberal philosophical coordinates of feminist and queer theories.

 WGSS 800: Methods in Gender & Sexuality Studies (offered alternate years)

 A practical forum that explores interdisciplinary methods and modes of analysis and evidence building for research in WGSS.
 Examines interventions from cultural studies, archive studies, ethnography, STS and media studies.
 Foci on the historicity of knowledge production, ethical research, and scholarship examining (what’s “feminist” or “queer” about) feminist and queer methods.

 WGSS Combined PhD students will typically teach or serve as a teaching fellow in their third and fourth years in the program, unless their dissertation research plans require other arrangements.
 The courses will usually be WGSS-titled and undergraduate level.

 Students in their third year of study will undertake a dissertation proposal workshop with faculty from the WGSS program.

 Students will typically research and write their dissertations in their final two- to three-years of study.
 At least one faculty committee member of the student’s dissertation will hold a primary, tenured or tenure-track appointment in WGSS.

 How to Apply

 To apply to the Combined PhD in WGSS (and AFAM, AMST, ANTH, ENGL or SOCY), please visit the Graduate School of Arts and Sciences admissions page.
-The application deadline follows the deadline of the partnering program.
-For example, if you are applying to English & WGSS, the deadline is on or near Dec.
-15. If you are applying to Sociology & WGSS, the deadline is on or near January 2.
+The deadline to submit an application to a combined program is always the earlier deadline of the two individual programs, or December 15, whichever comes first.